pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-80/index.md

 - [Project Level Configuration](/blog/project-config-mvp): As cloud infrastructure projects grow in complexity, Pulumi provides many tools to manage the complexity of the software that defines these projects.
 But the configuration of that software also grows in complexity.
 New support for Project-Level Configuration across all Pulumi languages makes it easier to manage complex configuration as cloud projects scale up.

 👉  Learn more in the [Cloud Engineering Days Announcements blog](/blog/nov-2022-launches).

+## Cloud Providers and Packages

+### New resources in our providers

+We shipped new versions of the AWS Native provider, Google Native provider and the Azure Native provider that added support for 698 new resources in the last two months.
+17 new resources were added to Google Native, 662 when [including IAM binding and IAM member resources](https://github.com/pulumi/pulumi-google-native/pull/653), 29 resources were added to the AWS Native provider and 7 were added to the Azure Native provider.

+### Pulumi+Kubernetes Improvements

+In October we announced a set of major updates which deepen and extend Pulumi’s support for Kubernetes and the Kubernetes ecosystem.
+Here are a few of these exciting enhancements:

+- [Pulumi Kubernetes Operator v1.10](https://github.com/pulumi/pulumi-kubernetes-operator/#readme): New integration with Flux for richer GitOps support, and ability to deploy Pulumi stacks from directly within the Kubernetes resource model
+- [New Pulumi Provider for Flux](https://www.pulumi.com/registry/packages/flux/): Manage Flux with Infrastructure as Code
+- [Pulumi Kubernetes Provider v3.22](/registry/packages/kubernetes): Server Side Apply Option and Resource Patch

+👉  Learn more in the [Pulumi+Kubernetes: New Flux Integration and Inline Programs blog](/blog/pulumi-kubernetes-new-2022).

 ## Pulumi CLI and core technologies